zbmed-semtec/zbmed-semtec.github.io/README.md

 To run the code, follow these steps:

 1. Ensure you have Python installed on your system.
 2. Ensure that you have the necessary dependencies installed.
-In this case, the code relies on the os and json modules, which are built-in and typically available by default with Python installations.
+In this case, you can find the full list of dependencies in the **`requirement.txt`**
+   You can use the following comand to intsll the dependencies directly pip install -r requirement.txt
+3. Make sure to execute the code while being in the \zbmed-semtec.github.io\ path.
-3. The script will start executing, converting metadata JSON files to Markdown files.
+4. The script will start executing, converting JSON files to Markdown files.

 ## Code Overview

-The Python code provided performs the following tasks divided in fnctions:
+The Python code provided performs the following tasks divided in functions:

 1. **`fromMetadatatoDocs()`**: Copies subfolders from the "metadata" directory to the "docs" directory, converting JSON files to Markdown files.
 2. **`generateMDTableFromJSON(jsonData, outputFile, FolderName)`**: Generates a Markdown file from JSON data.